Pula Arena — Roman Amphitheatre

 Temple of Augustus

-A beautifully preserved Roman temple located on the main square, dedicated to Emperor Augustus.
+A beautifully preserved Roman temple on the main square, dedicated to Emperor Augustus.
 This 1st-century monument showcases classical Roman architecture.

 Arch of the Sergii

-Forum Square historic center
+Forum Square Pula

 Forum Square

-Pula Fortress on hilltop
+Pula Fortress

 Pula Fortress (Kaštel)